steveukx/modular/docs/concepts/philosophy.md

 developers, but for businesses this means that teams often need dedicated people to manage this configuration and apply decisions to teams.

-This is the reasont that modular doesn't expose any internal configuration to end-users, apart from repository agnostic choices, or options required for _integration_.
+This is the reason that modular doesn't expose any internal configuration to end-users, apart from repository agnostic choices, or options required for _integration_.